flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/overviews/compass.md

 ---
-description: The A380 Flight Deck Seats page is providing an interactive graphical overview of the A380 flight deck
+title: Compass and Eye Reference
-             seats and its features.
+description: The A380 Flight Deck Compass and Eye Reference description.
 ---

 # Compass and Eye Reference